 Nyoho Mountain Hiking Guide — Nikko’s Remote Peak

-Nyoho Mountain is a 2,483-metre peak in the mountains of Nikko, the second-highest in the Nikko range and one of its quietest climbs.
-From bus stand #41 it’s a strenuous full-day hike of about 5 hours up (1,170 m gain) to a chain-assisted summit, reachable spring to late autumn.
+Nyoho Mountain is a 2,483-metre peak in the mountains of Nikko, the third-highest in the range and one of its quietest, wildest climbs.
+From the Kotokuiriguchi trailhead it is a strenuous full-day traverse over three peaks to a chain-assisted summit, hikeable spring to late autumn.
 Base yourself at Earth Hostel Nikko Riverhouse.

-At 2,483 metres, it is the second-highest peak in the Nikko range.
-What sets Nyoho apart is not just its remoteness but its atmosphere: a steady, unrelenting climb through forest and scrub, opening onto a barren high-altitude ridgeline where sky and mountain dominate in every direction, and very little else.
+At 2,483 metres, it is the third-highest peak in the Nikko range, after Shirane (2,578 m) and Nantai (2,486 m).
+What sets Nyoho apart is not just its remoteness but its atmosphere: a demanding ridge traverse that crosses three lesser summits before the final climb, opening onto a barren high-altitude ridgeline where sky and mountain dominate in every direction.
 There are always fewer hikers on Nyoho than on any nearby trail.
 The summit views, the eerie mist on descent, and the sheer quietness of the mountain make it one of the most memorable hikes in the region for those willing to reach it.

 Trail at a Glance